apache/cloudstack-documentation/source/adminguide/storage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Snapshots are created on primary storage where a disk resides.
 After a
-snapshot is created, it is immediately backed up to secondary storage
+Snapshot is created, it is immediately backed up to secondary storage
 and removed from primary storage for optimal utilization of space on
 primary storage.